MarkoLeskovar/FractalRenderingApp/README.md

-# FractalRendering
+# Fractal Rendering App
-Interactive app for visualization of the Mandelbrot Set written in Python and GLSL.
+Interactive app for visualization of Mandelbrot and Julia sets written in Python and GLSL.

 ![main_app.py](docs/main_app.gif)